Dutch Kletskoppen Cookies

 Step 1 – Peel or blanch almonds.
 Check out my post on how to do this.
 It is very simple and done in 5 minutes.

-Step 3 – Add the flour mixture to the butter mixture and then add the ground almonds.
+Step 3 – Mix flour, cinnamon and salt and add this to the butter mixture.
+Followed by adding the ground almonds.
 Combine until blended and this is your final dough.

 Bake the kletskoppen in a 400 degrees F oven for approx. 10 minutes.
 This recipe yields about 15 cookies of about 3.5 inches.